Finding a Top Financial Advisor Firm in Iowa

 Gilbert & Cook, Inc.

-Based in West Des Moines, Gilbert & Cook is next on our list of the top 10 advisors in Iowa.
-The firm, which requires an account minimum of $1 million, works with individuals, high-net-worth individuals, trusts, estates and charitable organizations, pensions and profit-sharing plans, as well as corporations and businesses.
+Based in West Des Moines, Gilbert & Cook is next on our list of the top advisors in Iowa.
+The firm, which requires an account minimum of $1 million, works with individuals, high-net-worth individuals, charitable organizations, as well as corporations and businesses.

-Gilbert & Cook charges a hourly or flat fee for fiancnial planning and consulting services.
-For asset management, the firm has a wrap fee program that bundles the fees associated with portfolio managemnet and trading into a consolidated fee.
-While a fiduciary, Gilbert & Cook is also considered a fee-based advisor whose employees include insurance agents.
+Gilbert & Cook charges a hourly or flat fee for financial planning and consulting services.
+For asset management, the firm has a wrap fee program that bundles the fees associated with portfolio management and trading into a consolidated fee.
+While it must abide by fiduciary duty, Gilbert & Cook is also considered a fee-based advisor whose employees include insurance agents.
 As a result they may receive sales commissions for products sold to clients.
 This is a conflict of interest.

-The firm has a number of credentialed professionals on staff, including advisors who hold the Certified Financial Planner™ (CFP®), chartered financial analyst (CFA), certified divorce financial analyst (CDFA), certified public accountant (CPA) designations, among others.
+The firm has a number of credentialed professionals on staff, including advisors who hold the Certified Financial Planner™ (CFP®), Chartered Financial Analyst (CFA), certified divorce financial analyst (CDFA), certified public accountant (CPA), chartered retirement plans specialist (CRPS) and certified exit planning advisor (CEPA) designations, among others.

-Gilbert & Cook offers comprehensive financial planning, retirement plan consulting, and investment advisory services tailored to individual and institutional clients.
-Their financial planning services encompass areas such as retirement and cash flow analysis, risk management, estate planning strategies and business transition planning, among others.
+Founded in 1994, Gilbert & Cook offers comprehensive financial planning, retirement plan consulting and investment advisory services.
+Their financial planning services encompass areas such as retirement and cash flow analysis, risk management, estate planning strategies, education planning and business transition planning, among others.

 To select investments, Gilbert & Cook Advisors use a variety of analyses, including macroeconomic, client household global allocation, asset class correlation, cyclical and fundamental.